jignesh3094/How-to-create-custom-muti-steps-form-using-Angular-/README.md

 First step : Clone this url.\
 Second step : run npm install command.\
-Thid step: run npm start or ng serve command.
+Third step: run npm start or ng serve command.

 ## If you want to watch a video in Youtube then open below url
 Part - 1 : `https://youtu.be/DzBNN1ntLgQ`\